 Treatment aims to help you overcome irrational fears and live more independently.
 Goals include:

-Cognitive therapy can help to change troublesome thought patterns.
-Behavioral therapy will help you learn how you can alter your actions.
+Cognitive behavioral therapy (CBT) can help to change troublesome thought patterns.
+It will help you learn how you can alter your actions.
 The combination therapy will help you:

 Exposure therapy exposes you to the factor causing the fear while in a safe environment.
 The sessions often include repeated, detailed imagining of the traumatic experience.
 The therapy will help people face their fear and gain control of it while it is happening.
 Exposure therapy methods range anywhere from a gradual approach to the fear to complete confrontation all at once.